Riyatomar14/coding-in-advance-c/README.md

     void putdata();

 };
-// type classname :: functionname(write argument if given)
+// type classname :: functionname(write argument if any)
 // outside the class function defined by scope resolution void addition :: getdata()
 {